wizzeh/ExoPlaSim/docs/tutorial.rst

 In this tutorial, we will model the habitable zone terrestrial planet TOI 700 d, and take a look at some of the data.
 This tutorial assumes that you have installed ExoPlaSim successfully, and have matplotlib installed.

+Additionally to this tutorial, an IPython notebook is included with ExoPlaSim; which demonstrates basic usage.
+It can be found in the ExoPlaSim installation directory, or `downloaded directly here. <https://raw.githubusercontent.com/alphaparrot/ExoPlaSim/master/exoplasim/exoplasim_tutorial.ipynb>`_

 Setting Up
 ==========